bigbridge-nl/product-import/README.md

 Imports product data into Magento 2 via direct database access.

+My name is Patrick van Bergen, I created this library because I needed product import to be fast.

 ## Warning!

 This is a new library.
 It has not been used except by its own tests.
-The chance you find a bug is big.
+The chance you find bugs is real.
 Use it only for new projects and make sure to create a database backup before you start to experiment with it.
 I hope to change this status soon, but this is how it is.
-Let me know if you run into trouble, and I will help you as fast as I can.
+Let me know if you run into trouble, and I will try to help you out.

-My name is Patrick van Bergen, I created this library because I needed product import to be fast.
-I am from the Magento 2 age.
-I have not done much Magento 1 programming so I am taking a new approach to importing, but missing a lot of the Magento 1 era common knowledge.
-This means that I am reinventing the wheel at many points.

 ## Important